michaellee8/idp-public-notes/basic/main.md

 ---
 Observations

-- When the button starts being held, the LED starts blinking.
+- When the button starts being held, the LED starts blinking after a small delay.
 - When the button is being held, the LED blinks contiuously.
 - When the button is released, the LED stills blinks for the last cycle.
 - We need the LED to stop blinking when it is turned off.
 The current behavior is not desirable.